-We recorded deferred tax assets of \$144.4 million as of December 31, 2017, which have been fully offset by a valuation allowance due to uncertainties surrounding our ability to realize these tax benefits.
-The deferred tax assets are primarily composed of federal and state tax net operating loss ("NOL"), carry forwards and research and development tax credit carry forwards.
-As of December 31, 2017, we had federal NOL carry forwards of \$210.5 million, state NOL carry forwards of \$169.7 million, and research and development tax credit carry forwards of \$79.7 million available to reduce future taxable income, if any.
-These federal NOL carry forwards will begin to expire at various dates starting in 2022.
+We recorded deferred tax assets of \$152 million as of December 31, 2018, which have been fully offset by a valuation allowance due to uncertainties surrounding our ability to realize these tax benefits, except for the refundable AMT credit.
+The deferred tax assets are primarily composed of federal and state tax net operating loss ("NOL") carry forwards and research and development tax credit carry forwards.
+As of December 31, 2018, we had federal NOL carry forwards of \$232 million, state NOL carry forwards of \$188 million, and research and development tax credit carry forwards of \$82.3 million available to reduce future taxable income, if any.
+The federal NOL carry forwards will begin to expire at various dates starting in 2022.
 The state NOL carry forwards will begin to expire at various dates starting in 2025.
-In general, if we experience a greater than 50 percentage point aggregate change in ownership of specified significant stockholders over a three-year period, utilization of our pre-change NOL carry forwards will be subject to an annual limitation under Section 382 of the U.S. Internal Revenue Code of 1986, as amended (the "Code") and similar state laws.
+In general, if we experience a greater than 50 percentage point aggregate change in ownership of specified significant stockholders over a three-year period, utilization of our pre-change US NOL tax credit and other tax attribute carry forwards may be subject to annual limitations under Sections 382 and 383 of the U.S. Internal Revenue Code of 1986, as amended (the "Code") and similar state laws.
 Such limitations may result in expiration of a portion of the NOL carry forwards before utilization and may be substantial.
 The amount of the annual limitation, if any, will be determined based on the value of the Company immediately prior to the ownership change.
 Subsequent ownership changes may further affect the limitation in future years.